 As is the case in most schools, financial support is requested from parents to ensure that the highest quality resources are available to all students.
-Generally this includes a service contribution and a subject specific fee.
-Information about the service contribution will be provided separately and at a later date.
+Generally, this includes a course contribution.

 Many of the subjects listed in this selection handbook require the provision of additional resources to ensure that delivery of the subject is relevant and highly engaging to students.
-Where needed, a fee is imposed for some subjects to ensure the purchase of additional resources for student use.
-These fees are kept as low as possible, and are heavily subsidised by school funds, but there is an expectation that students selecting a fee-paying course will meet the financial cost of the course.
+Where needed, a contribution is requested for some subjects to ensure the purchase of additional resources for student use.